jurnix/netlogo-cluster/README.md

  - An experiment ranging step values with 1 or multiple variables with multiple jobs (multiple cores)
  - Multiple experiments combining both modes

+This tool basically exploits the independance of each simulation to launch a lot of jobs at the same time.
+This is interesting for those experiments that require a lot of simulations.
+Be aware that it will not be useful when a single simulation is extremely complex so computational time becomes huge.

 Introduction